10 Days Mount Rwenzori Hiking & Wildlife Safari Uganda

 Day 8: Climb Mount Nyabitaba

-Continue on the path; the descent can be slippery and muddy with little to hold on to and requires careful balancing over the vertical mud and steep rock.
+Continue on the path.
+The descend can be slippery and muddy with little to hold on to and requires careful balancing over the vertical mud and steep rock.

-The Nyabiaba Hut (2,650 meters) is a pleasant rest after the exertion of the previous days.
+The Nyabitaba Hut (2,650 meters) is a pleasant rest after the exertion of the previous days.

 Day 9: Game Viewing in Queen Elizabeth National Park:

-Continue on the trail to the Nyakalengija trailhead (1600M).
+Continue on the trail to the Nyakalenglja trailhead (1600M).
 A gentle descent down the muddy paths to the trailhead, arriving late morning.